-How to Enable or Disable Location Services in Ubuntu Linux
+Enable/Disable Location Services in Ubuntu

 This post describes steps to turn On or Off location services in Ubuntu Linux.